alkobtan-OR/pslp/README.md

 \qquad \forall\ 1 \le i < j \le N.
 $$

-This parameter is derived from the retrieval order only and does not depend on the solution.
+This parameter is derived from the arrival and retrieval orders only and does not depend on the solution.

 ---

 ## Decision Variables

-We introduce the following binary decision variables:
+We introduce the following binary decision variable:

 $$
 x_{is} =